Italy

 Later he took part in the final struggles in North Africa.
 While fleeing from North Africa in early May 1943 he later retold that only two fighters were left.
 Stripping the aircraft from all excesses, Albertini flew with an extra passenger while the other fighters carried two passengers.
 Included was also all the mail and the messages from the personnel that couldn't leave by air.
 He retold that the squadron commander summoned them all on the airfield and said something like:

 "We have 2 planes that must reach Italy before the English arrive.
-We can fit 5 men in them: one will be Carlo Albertini, because he is father of a boy that was born a few days ago [on 6 May], while the other 4 will be drawn lots..."While crossing the sea between Libya and Sicily, they crossed an English convoy and they had to fly at a few meters above the water to avoid to be hit by the AA artillery, passing right between the ships.
+We can fit 5 men in them: one will be Carlo Albertini, because he is father of a boy that was born a few days ago [on 6 May], while the other 4 will be drawn lots..."While crossing the sea between Libya and Sicily, they crossed an English convoy and they had to fly at a few meters above the water to avoid being hit by the AA artillery, passing right between the ships.
 Only Albertini's fighter reached Sicily.

 After the armistice on 8 September 1943, he didn't want to continue fighting and hid in order not to be forced to fight again.

 Albertini ended the war with 1 shared biplane victory.
-At this time he held the rank of Tenente di complemento.
+At this time, he held the rank of Tenente di complemento.

 After the war, he tried to be part of a newly created civil air company without success.
 Some of his former mates could get in, but he could not.